GoshiM86/CFI-MI/README.md

 # CFI-MI MATLAB toolbox

-This implements the simulation of a new proposed measure by G. Mijatovic, T. Loncar Turukalo, N. Bozanic and L. Faes:
+This implements the simulation of a new proposed measure by G. Mijatovic, T. Loncar-Turukalo, N. Bozanic and L. Faes:
 "A measure of concurrent neural firing activity based on mutual information", 2020.

 The CFI_MI index estimates the degree of concomitant firing between two neural units based on a modified form of mutual information (MI)